swcarpentry/python-novice-gapminder/index.md

 *   What integers, floats, strings, lists, arrays, and data frames are
 *   How a `for` loop executes
 *   How `if`/`else` executes
+*   The difference between defining and calling a function
 *   What a call stack is
 *   How local variables are created and scoped
 *   Where to find documentation on standard libraries